finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

     - Single-click show menu with all possible actions at the bottom
   - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
   - Slider to control zoom
-  - Rotate play area
+  - Rotate play area (2 finger or right-click)
-  - Play area zoom and orientation sliders (hidden by hand)
+  - Play area zoom and rotation sliders in bottom corners (hidden by hand)
 - Playmats

 ## Backlog